jochempunt/ImagprocessingFinal/README.md

 - [x] Cleaning up Code into seperate classes
 - [x] Preprocessing (AND edge detection + morphology to try and close open edges)
 - [x] Region Finding and analysing those shapes (can be expanded)
-- [ ] finding good parameters to analyse and decide when a region is be a card(shape) or not (see "findRegions")
+- [x] finding good parameters to analyse and decide when a region is be a card(shape) or not (see "findRegions")
-- [ ] analysing the outer contour of the region, or using convex hull or minBoundingBox (and maybe doing hough or corner detection if seems corner detec?)
+- [x] analysing the outer contour of the region, or using convex hull or minBoundingBox
 - [ ] Collecting a diverse dataset of card images (min 10, and 10 distractor images)
+- [ ] Rotating the card, and evtl scaling it
 - [ ] using found Card-Shapes as ROI (Regions of interest) and doing analysis again
 	- [ ] another region finding
 	- [ ] evtl. edge detection / contour shape or sth